SaanidhyaM/page_scanner/README.md

 # modules_required
 pip install the following
-1. scikit-image
+1. pip install scikit-image
-2. --upgrade imutils
+2. pip install --upgrade imutils

 # how to run
 write this in terminal and run